-The proposed Project is not located within a liquefaction zone according to the California Department of Conservation's California Geologic Survey regulatory maps.
-Regardless, all new structures are required to adhere to current California Building Code standards.
+The proposed project is not located within a liquefaction zone according to the California Department of Conservation's California Geologic Survey regulatory maps.
+All new structures for the Project are required to adhere to current California Building Code standards.
 These standards require adequate design, construction and maintenance of structures to prevent exposure of people and structures to major geologic hazards.
 Therefore, the potential impact from ground failure is less than significant.